Minority Healthcare Professionals: Mentoring, Recruitment & Retention

 McNally, K., Metcalfe, S. and Whichello, R. (2019).
 Interventions to Support Diversity in Nursing Education.
 Journal of Nursing Education, 58(11), 641-646.

 Minority Fellowship Program.
-Mentoring Manual: A Guide to Mentors and Mentees.
+Mentoring Manual: A Guide to Mentors and Mentees. (ca 2019).
 Washington, DC: American Nurses Association (ANA), Substance Abuse Mental Health Services Administration (SAMHSA) and Minority Fellowship Program (MFP).
 (Link)

 Mitchell, C., Del Fabbro, L., Shaw, J. (2017).
 The acculturation, 328 language, and learning experiences of international nursing students: Implications for nursing education.
 Nurse Education Today, 56:16-22.

 Mokel, M. J., Behnke, L. M., Gatewood, E., Mihaly, L. K., Newberry, E. B., Lovence, K., ... & Kuster, A. (2022).
 Mentoring and Support for Underrepresented Nursing Faculty: An Integrative Research Review.
 Nurse Educator, 47(2), 81-85.

 Moore, B. (2022).
 Diversity in Nursing Education: Middle Eastern Students.
 Journal of Nursing Education, 61(10), 570-578.